 Below is the matrix of skills and attributes that Waterco is aiming to achieve across its Board membership.
-This matrix was adopted by the Board on 23 June 2015.
-The Board is conscious of the need to improve in some areas, such as legal and engineering experience and female representation, and is considering addressing these shortcomings by attracting new candidates.
+This matrix was adopted by the Board on 1 July 2020.
+The Board aims to improve in some areas, such as legal and engineering experience and female representation.